OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 Adoption Bot 2022 is free for most Enterprise customers for use in Teams only.
 Adoption Bot 2022 and [Power Virtual Agents app in Microsoft Teams are available as part of most Microsoft 365 subscriptions](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions) and use standard connectors.

 ## Prerequisites
 -	Subscription that includes Power Virtual Agents for Teams.
-Most plans except GCC, A1, F1 and SUB SKUs [Get access to Power Virtual Agents - Power Virtual Agents | Microsoft Docs](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions)
+Most plans except A1, F1 and SUB SKUs [Get access to Power Virtual Agents - Power Virtual Agents | Microsoft Docs](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions)
 -	Access to Power Virtual Agents for Teams App
 -	Microsoft Teams Team to host the Bot/Dataverse and Ask an Expert and Submit Feedback escalations to land in